hvardhan20/phone-finder/README.md

 ## Running the tests - Predictions

 After the model is trained, the new model file path is automatically updated in the `./config/params.json`.
+If the model training is interrupted in between the path to the new trained model is not updated in params.
+In that case, please provide manually the path to the model file to be used for prediction.

-Please execute the `find_phone.py` with the path to image or directory of images to be predicted like
+Execute the `find_phone.py` with the path to image or directory of images to be predicted like
 ```
 python find_phone.py ./images/21.jpg
 ```